Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Severity 1: a VM (iOS or Android) took so long to complete that it must have failed (and presumably the termination script did not work to report the error)

-- Severity 3: errors are reported in Azure Front Door for Soundscape requests
+- Severity 2: errors are reported in Azure Front Door for Soundscape iOS requests

-For photon
+For photon:

 - Severity 4: a reimage of the photon VMSS has started